Glen Manby is an alto saxophonist, composer, and teacher, working primarily in straight ahead modern acoustic jazz.

 In 1997 he was awarded a scholarship to study on the Jazz and Contemporary Music Program at The New School in New York's Greenwich Village.

-He completed his M.A. in Jazz at the Royal Welsh College of Music and Drama.
+He gained an M.A. in Jazz at the Royal Welsh College of Music and Drama.

-His teachers have included Grant Stewart, Dick Oatts, Chico Freeman, Mike Karn, George Robert, Jamie Talbot, Tim Garland, Iain Ballamy, Geoff Simkins, and Osian Roberts.
+His teachers have included Grant Stewart, Dick Oatts, Chico Freeman, George Garzone, Mike Karn, George Robert, Jamie Talbot, Tim Garland, Iain Ballamy, Geoff Simkins, and Osian Roberts.